AnywhereSoftware/B4X_Forum_Resources/B4A/Code snippets/Backup & Restore SQLite using SaveAs/readme.md

 ### Backup & Restore SQLite using SaveAs by aeric
-### 10/29/2025
+### 11/03/2025
 [B4X Forum - B4A - Code snippets](https://www.b4x.com/android/forum/threads/169127/)

 This code snippet is based on tutorial [[B4X] TextEditor - Save and load external files](https://www.b4x.com/android/forum/threads/b4x-texteditor-save-and-load-external-files.132731/) here.
+This is my answer to [this question](https://www.b4x.com/android/forum/threads/saveas-and-database.169121/).
 Instead of writing a text file, we can make use of the same idea to backup and restore our SQLite database.
 Check post #4 for restore database.